Skip to main content

 Two women discussing buy-in

 Having lots of ideas is a common trait for many of us in the wedding industry—you have couples hiring you to create unique weddings and guest experiences for them, after all.
-But in addition to the ideas you need to present to your couples, it’s likely you’ve had more than an idea or two about ways to better (or build) the company you own or work for.
+But in addition to the ideas you need to present to your couples, you’ve likely had more than an idea or two about ways to better (or build) the company you own or work for.

 Why buy-in matters

-How to get decision-makers to buy-in
+How to get decision-makers to buy in

 So, how can you get the support you need to start a project, make a change in your process or approve another line item in the budget?
-Let’s talk it through
+Let’s talk it through.

 You have to sell your business proposal – If you want the chance of getting the approval you need, you need to sell your business partners, owners or decision makers on the outcome (or expected benefits).
 For example, if you want to start advertising on The Knot and WeddingWire as a way to get more leads, what are the benefits of doing so?
 You should be able to communicate those benefits (advertising as a low-touch way of getting a consistent stream of inquiries, allowing you to stay focused on nurturing your leads and potentially even lowering your cost of acquiring new bookings) clearly to your stakeholders.

-Pro-tip: While we’re on the subject–are you interested in learning more about advertising with The Knot and WeddingWire?
+Pro tip: While we’re on the subject, are you interested in learning more about advertising with The Knot and WeddingWire?
 Sign up for a demo!

 How to pitch your proposal